Terenceyuyue/mFEM/README.md

 ## Mixed FEM

    The mixed FEM is applied to solve the biharmonic equation, a special case of plate bending problems.

-## Variational formulation based programming

-  - A variational formulation based programming is shown for 1-D and 2-D problems in Folder variational.
-The arrangement is entirely       process-oriented and thus easy to understand.

-  - As in FreeFem++, fundamental functions --- int2d.m and int1d.m are designed to match the variational formulation of the underlying    PDEs.

-  - We also provide functions int2dvec.m and int1dvec.m to resolve vectorized problems.

-  - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem and mixed FEM of biharmonic equation.

 ## Adaptive finite element method and Newest-node bisection